-This is an inconvenient reality for our modern culture where no one can claim to have a corner on truth.
-But things really haven't changed.
-Jesus and his disciples were near Caesarea Philippi where multiple temples were built to a variety of "gods."
+This presents an inconvenient truth for our modern culture where people believe that no one can claim to have a corner on absolute truth.
+But times really haven't changed since Bible times.
+Jesus and his disciples were near Caesarea Philippi where multiple temples were built to honor a variety of "gods."
 In the Roman world, everyone had their own personal favorite "god."
-It was as offensive to them as it is to modern ears for the disciples to recognize Jesus as the Son of the only true God!
+It was just as offensive to them as it is to modern ears for the disciples to recognize Jesus as the Son of the only true God!
 But indeed that is who He is.